wxie2017/wxie2017.github.io/pages/speech/TTM_opening.md

 Q10: What would you say to the report about your opinion on the covid-19?

-I really hear many great openings from you.
+I really hear many astonishing openings from you.
 Thank you.

 Great opening lines to a speech get us curious and can set the direction for a powerful talk.